jj-math-j/notes_math/arithmetic.md

 ## outstanding questions

-- given `a⊕b+c`, where ⊕ and + have equal precedence, but ⊕ is right-associative and + is left-associative, which operation is performed first? same question, but the expression is reversed `a+b⊕c`? are those mathematically valid scenarios?
+- given `a#b$c`, where operators # and $ have equal precedence, but # is right-associative and $ is left-associative, which operation is performed first? same question, but the expression is reversed `a$b#c`? are those mathematically valid scenarios?